-Do a few light exercises before bundling up in your sleeping bag .
+Do a few light exercises before bundling up in your .
 This allows for your body to generate more heat, especially on cold nights.

 Invest in a good Sleeping Pad

-Be sure to have a good sleeping pad to keep you far enough away from the cold ground below.
+Be sure to have a to keep you far enough away from the cold ground below.